Maissa Ndiaye: Cremonese

 On 4 July 2022, Ndiaye joined newly-promoted Serie A club Cremonese on a permanent deal.
 The transfer included an undisclosed sell-on clause in favor of Roma.

-Vicenza
+Loan to Vicenza

 Having not found game time during the first half of the 2022–23 campaign, on 15 January 2023, Ndiaye was sent on loan to Serie C side Vicenza until the end of the season.
 One week later, on 22 January, the defender made his professional debut for the club, coming in as a substitute for Nicola Dalmonte in the 87th minute of a 3–0 league win against AlbinoLeffe.

+Loan to Železničar Pančevo

+On 6 September 2023, Ndiaye joined Serbian SuperLiga side Železničar Pančevo on loan until the end of the season, with the deal including an option-to-buy.

+Loan to Turris

+On 30 August 2024, Ndiaye joined Serie C club Turris on a season-long loan.